kepano/kepano-obsidian/Readme.md

 - **Daily** for my daily notes, all in `YYYY-MM-DD.md` format
 - **References** for anything that refers to something that exists outside of my vault, e.g. books, movies, places, people, podcasts, etc.
 - **Templates** for templates.
 This is actually nested under "Meta" in my personal vault, but I've moved it to the top-level for clarity.
 Meta also contains my personal style guide and other random things that are about the vault.

+## Templates and metadata

+The `.obsidian/types.json` file shows which properties are assigned to which types.
+Many have short names that are meant for me to remember, e.g. `start` instead of `startdate`.

 ## Categories and tagging